 Can you see how everything is hiked forward? about an inch above his waist line you can see where that T-L Junction is and it’s almost at a hard angle instead of having natural slope.
 This is where compressive forces can do some serious damage.
 Especially if you’re loading your spine and getting into that hyper extended position.

 Well we need to work on resetting our posture and learning to use those deeper core muscles that have been napping all this time.
 Again, the main focus with correcting this hyper extended problem is about reprograming the muscles that are already there to do their job.

 The first thing your going to do is get a feel for what hyper extension looks like.
 Often times we can judge this issue by looking at the rib cage.
 An easy way to do this is by having someone lift their arms straight above their head and taking a picture of them from a side profile.
 Just like this.

 You can see the lower rib cage flaring out and that T-L Junction making a move to its “comfortable spot” which in this case causes back pain.
 Try this out for yourself.
 Get someone to snap a picture of you in this position and grade yourself or you can send it over to email@example.com and I will be glad to help you out!

 Remember, the goal of these movements is to take yourself OUT of extension and into a more neutral spine position.
 This is going to take time so don’t get discouraged.
-A good way to remind yourself through out the day is to place a sticky note somewhere in your office that says “Lock down your rib cage” not only will your coworkers think your crazy but you will have a constant reminder of the changes your trying to make to your posture.
+A good way to remind yourself throughout the day is to place a sticky note somewhere in your office that says “Lock down your rib cage” not only will your coworkers think your crazy but you will have a constant reminder of the changes you’re trying to make to your posture.